struc2gauss: Structural Role Preserving Network Embedding via Gaussian Embedding: Introduction

-There are limited studies trying to address these limitations in the literature.
-For instance, \textit{struc2vec}~\cite{ribeiro2017struc2vec} builds a hierarchy to measure similarity at different scales, and constructs a multilayer graph to encode the structural similarities. \textit{SNS}~\cite{lyu2017enhancing} discovers graphlets as a pre-processing step to obtain the structural similar nodes.
-However, both studies aim only to solve the problem of \textbf{structure preservation} to some extent.
-Thus the limitation of \textbf{uncertainty modeling} remains a challenge. \cite{dos2016multilabel} and \cite{bojchevski2017deep} put effort in improving classification tasks by embedding nodes into Gaussian distributions but both methods only capture the neighborhood information based on random walk techniques.
-Therefore, the problem of \textbf{structure preservation} has not been solved in these studies.
+There are a few studies trying to address these limitations in the literature.
+For instance, \textit{struc2vec}~\citep{ribeiro2017struc2vec} builds a hierarchy to measure similarity at different scales, and constructs a multilayer graph to encode the structural similarities. \textit{SNS}~\citep{lyu2017enhancing} discovers graphlets as a pre-processing step to obtain the structural similar nodes.
+DRNE~\citep{tu2018deep} learns network embedding by modeling regular equivalence~\citep{wasserman1994social}.
+However, these studies aim only to solve the problem of \textbf{role preservation} to some extent.
+Thus the limitation of \textbf{uncertainty modeling} remains a challenge. \citep{dos2016multilabel} and \citep{bojchevski2017deep} put effort in improving classification tasks by embedding nodes into Gaussian distributions but both methods only capture the neighborhood information based on random walk techniques.
+DVNE~\citep{zhu2018deep} learns Gaussian embedding for nodes in the Wasserstein space as the latent representations to capture uncertainties of nodes, but they focus only on first- and second-order proximity of networks same to previous methods.
+Therefore, the problem of \textbf{role preservation} has not been solved in these studies.

-In this paper, we propose \textit{struc2gauss}, a new structure preserving network embedding framework. \textit{struc2gauss} learns node representations in the space of Gaussian distributions and performs NE based on global structural information so that it can address both limitations simultaneously.
-On the one hand, \textit{struc2gauss} generates node context based on structural similarity measures to learn node representations so that global structural information can be taken into consideration.
+In this paper, we propose \textit{struc2gauss}, a new structural role preserving network embedding framework. \textit{struc2gauss} learns node representations in the space of Gaussian distributions and performs NE based on global structural information so that it can address both limitations simultaneously.
+On the one hand, \textit{struc2gauss} generates node context based on a global structural similarity measure to learn node representations so that global structural information can be taken into consideration.
 On the other hand, \textit{struc2gauss} learns node representations via Gaussian embedding and each node is represented as a Gaussian distribution where the mean indicates the position of this node in the embedding space and the covariance represents its uncertainty.
-Furthermore, we analyze and compare three different structural similarity measures for networks, i.e., RoleSim, MatchSim and SimRank, and two different energy functions for Gaussian embedding to calculating the closeness of two embedded Gaussian distributions, i.e., expected likelihood and KL divergence.
+Furthermore, we analyze and compare two different energy functions for Gaussian embedding to calculate the closeness of two embedded Gaussian distributions, i.e., expected likelihood and KL divergence.
+To investigate the influence of structural information, we also compare \textit{struc2gauss} to two other structural similarity measures for networks, i.e., MatchSim and SimRank.